0xpanadol/microsoft-codes-checker/README.md

    ```

 3. Results will be saved in the `output` folder:
-   - `output/good.txt`: List of valid codes
+   - `output/good.txt`: List of valid codes with details
    - `output/expired.txt`: List of expired codes
    - `output/redeemed.txt`: List of redeemed codes
    - `output/bad.txt`: List of invalid codes
-   - `output/error.txt`: List of codes that failed to check
+   - `output/error.txt`: List of codes that failed to check with error details
-   - `output/retry.txt`: List of codes that you need to retry with (WLID got timeout cause of too many requests)
+   - `output/retry.txt`: List of codes that need to be retried (with reason)
+   - `output/wlids_removed_history.txt`: History of removed WLIDs with timestamps and reasons
+   - `output/wlids_active_final.txt`: Final list of active WLIDs after program completion

 ## Output